Tutor Resume Done Right (Expert Tips + Free Templates)

 • Communication

 Hard skills are acquired through experience or education.
-You can consider your strengths as a tutor and then add those hard skills to your resume since an English tutor’s skills will be different compared to those of a Math tutor.
+You can consider your strengths and then add those hard skills to your resume since an English tutor’s skills will be different compared to those of a Math tutor.

 For example, it could include skills like the following: